hivemq/hivemq-extension-gradle-plugin/README.md

 ## Example with Groovy DSL

-- Content of the `settings.gradle.kts` file:
+Content of the `settings.gradle` file:
 ```groovy
 pluginManagement {
     repositories {